A Question of Conscience: Opening Day 1968

 Long Time Coming

 For all of the players, power still rested with a dictatorial ownership structure.
-The reserve clause inserted into all contracts, which prevented free agency, remained in effect.
+The reserve clause, inserted into all contracts, prevented free agency.
+Even after a contract expired, the rights to a player were retained by the team.
 That power was only now being challenged with the growth of the Players’ Association, which had formed in 1966.
 Taking a stand, for anything, could get you blacklisted by the teams; and the fans seemed to take the side of ownership.
 The game was sacred to them and they felt the players should be grateful for the opportunity to play.
 What they didn’t see was the sacrifices so many made to get to the Major Leagues and the struggles after retirement.
 The minimum salary was $10,000 and agents weren’t allowed.
 Players negotiated on their own, with very few exceptions.

 Veteran players from two organizations, the Pittsburgh Pirates, and the St. Louis Cardinals, finally said enough.
 They decided to push the conversation forward and ended up starting a movement.